artursniegowski/Intro_to_Data_Science_Python/README.md

 * What was the most downloaded app's estimated revenue,</br>
 * how the monetization of an app affects its download count,</br>
 * What is a reasonable price for an app,</br>

+## 06_NumPy_and_N_Dimensional_Arrays
+In this project we will explore the NumPy (Numerical Python) Python library, which is used in almost every field of science and engineering.
+It’s practically the standard for working with numerical data in Python.
+It is an introduction to get a better understanding of how to work with this library.</br>
+Main points, including:</br>
+* how to work with arrays</br>
+* how to create nd.arrays</br>
+* creating arrays with standard functions such as arange(), random(), or linespace()</br>
+* What exactly is broadcasting and how does it work</br>
+* How to do linear algebra with NumPy</br>
+* Image manipulation with a NumPy array </br>